 The nonrecourse stock loan lender eventually collapses, leaving brokers and clients to deal with the aftermath.

-The Law Has Spoken: Buyer Beware of Nonrecourse Stock Loans
+The Law Has Spoken: Buyers Beware of Nonrecourse Stock Loans

 Only those structures that involve fully regulated institutional lenders, SIPC/FDIC-insured personal accounts with full access, and funding from independent sources without the sale of the securities allow clients the security of knowing their financing is sound and without potential problems.
 The A. B. Nicholas LeverageLine program is one such lending facility.